amna8977/TheCrashoutZONE/README.md

 # Privacy Note

 The web page runs in your browser.
 The Python speech recognition uses Google's online recognition through the `SpeechRecognition` package, so that part needs an internet connection.

+# Common Questions And Concerns!

+#### Can I use this if I am not a coder?
+    Of Course!!!!
+#### What are these Buttons You Speaf Of???
+    They are one-key macropads!
+THey are really easy to use, and you can bulk buy on of Amazon!
+#### Regular Punching bags are just fine.....
+    Well, this is cooler.
+Just Kidding.
+This machine is more of a comfort buddy as well, as you cand shout into it and then send the words away.
+#### How Much do you think it costs to make?
+    Around 40-60 dollars including the punching bag, and you can always DIY a punching bag out of pillows if you cant afford the punching bag